 In this method of farming the crops are bred to have higher levels of essential nutrients, either through selective breeding or genetic modifications.
 Here, there is a deliberate enhancement of an essential micronutrient, i.e. vitamins and minerals (including trace elements) in food to improve the nutritional quality of the food supply and provide a public health benefit with minimal risk to health.

 In order to achieve precision farming, farm management solutions like SmartFarm Plus™ can be used.
-SmartFarm Plus™ allows the user to customise the plan based on diverse factors and digitize each plot individually and customize it as per requirement.
+SmartFarm Plus™ allows the user to customize the plan based on diverse factors and digitize each plot individually and customize it as per requirement.
 The IoT integrated data collection is an added bonus, since precision farming, as the name says, is all about preciseness in its application.
 The solution is not only precise but aligns with the Sustainable Development Goals (SDGs) prescribed by the UN, pertaining to solving world hunger.

 Solutions like SmartFarm Plus™ can provide accurate data on the kind of fertilizer and the amount of fertilizer to be added to that plot, based on soil analysis.
 This will ensure sustainable cultivation, increase the nutrient value in the yield and increase profitability overall for the farmer.
 On the consumption end, the food products that use these crops as raw materials will be rich in nutritional value and will result in improved health and well being of the consumers, when consumed.